 Park Hyatt Saigon, HCMC | In the colonial mould but with all the glitz and modern amenities you'd expect of a world-class five-star, the 9-storey Park Hyatt is regarded by many as the city's top hotel.
 Its rooms are classically stylish and enjoy a prime location overlooking Lam Son Square, a few blocks from the Opera House, Notre Dame Cathedral and Reunification Palace.
 Guests may choose between two awardwinning gourmet restaurants (one specializing in Italian, the other, Vietnamese seafood and Western steaks).
 There's a beautiful spa, and a large pool, as well as fitness complex, bar and business center.
-The hotel also has some new, tastefully redesigned rooms, following a major refurbishment programme in the first half of 2015, completely revamping its interiors, furnishings and fixtures.
-Ask one of our Southeast Asia specialists for an update.
+The hotel also has an inviting tropical landscape garden as well as some new, tastefully redesigned rooms, following a major refurbishment programme in the first half of 2015, completely revamping its interiors, furnishings and fixtures.